JonmuxuPvP/BattleShipGame2D/README.md

 For reference if it wasn't clear enough, I recommend you check out this webpage: https://www.datagenetics.com/blog/december32011/

+## Game Speed
+For reference, here is the speed the console will be cleared at depending on the mode you selected
+* Slow: 400 milliseconds
+* Medium: 250 milliseconds
+* Fast: 100 milliseconds

 ## Running the Game
 In order to play the game, you need to open up cmd or terminal depending on your OS and execute the jar file with the following command:
 ```